 It is such a common sight when wandering around busy streets in South East Asia to come across a vendor selling chicken skewers that are cooked over hot charcoal letting off a fragrant smokiness that reminds your senses that there is no doubt you could be anywhere but South East Asia.

-These marinated chicken skewers remind me of those times and bring back many fond food memories.
+These Thai grilled chicken skewers remind me of those times and bring back many fond food memories.

-These chicken skewers are are a recipe that my husband has been making for some time now.
-The marinade is quite simply a few of our favourite ingredients thrown together and it seems to work – making the chicken full flavoured, tender and juicy!
+The marinade for these chicken skewers is quite simply a few of our favourite ingredients thrown together and it seems to work - making the chicken full flavoured, tender and juicy!

 BBQ season is nearly over for us now in New Zealand.
 Well........actually it is officially over .....but luckily it has still been warm enough to cook outside.